 Homeownership can be complicated, but we also think it’s one of the most rewarding ventures out there.
 In our series Ask an Edina Realty Lawyer, we are hoping to demystify some of the trickier aspects of buying, selling and owning a home.

-In this edition, one of our lawyers discusses the legality around sellers having hidden cameras or other recording devices on while a potential buyer tours your property.
+In this edition, one of our lawyers discusses the legality around sellers using hidden cameras or other recording devices while a potential buyer tours their property.

 Dear Edina Realty Legal,